 Available 17-inch alloy wheels on other V-6 models

 Interior Only those opting for four-wheel drive will get all of the Equator's interior frills.
 The RMZ-4 package includes chrome trim on the instrument panel, more adjustments in the driver's seat and upgraded seat material.
-The Sport 4x4 and RMZ-4 get a premium eight-speaker Rockford Fosgate stereo system with subwoofer.
+The Sport 4x4 and RMZ-4 get a premium eight-speaker Rockford Fosgate stereo system with a subwoofer.
 All trucks come with bucket seats and a center console.
-The base audio system, which is standard in two-wheel drive Equators, doesn't include an auxiliary jack to accommodate MP3 players.
+The base audio system, which is standard in two-wheel-drive Equators, doesn't include an auxiliary jack to accommodate MP3 players.

 Available hands-free Bluetooth connectivity

 Sport, RMZ-4 packages have only one 12-volt outlet; others have two

 Under the Hood Engine and transmission configurations include: